The "Liberty Project"

 career was primarily in campus ministry at Stanford University

 and the University of California.
-Now retired, he continues
+Now working in retirement

-grown children and four grandchildren live in San Jose, Ca.
+three grown children and four grandchildren live in California's

 and raised in Belsano and a graduate of the former Blacklick

 Township High School.
 A veteran of the U.S. Navy WAVES.
 Graduated